Our Knowledge Base covers a wide variety of technical topics, from the basic to the complex.

 Many customers want to log or track changes made to a field.
 There is a simple way to do this using Dynamic Form Rules.
-In this example we'll build a text field to track who made changes to a [Status] field, when they made the change, and the value they entered into the field.
+In this example we'll build a Text field to track who made changes to a status field, when they made the change, and the value they entered into the field.

-In our example we want to track changes made to a Text Multiple Choice field called [Status].
+In our example we want to track changes made to a Text Multiple Choice field called Status.
 Make sure this field is on a form and that users have permission to View/Modify the field in their role.

-Create a new text field in the same table to contain a log of changes made to the [Status] field.
-Label this field [Status Change Log].
-Edit the field properties for this text field and set the following text options:
+Add a new Text - Multi-line field in the same table to contain a log of changes made to the status field.
+Label this field Status Change Log (To learn more, please see our Add a New Field help topic.)

 Now create a Form Rule on the form that people use to edit the records in this table.
 There are a number of ways to get to the Form Builder screen for a form, but an easy way is to Edit a record in the table and click the "Customize this form" icon in the upper right of the page.
 When asked, click "Edit the Rules for this form in the Form Builder"

-Click the Add New Rule button.
+1. Click the Add New Rule button.

-Set a condition: WHEN "the record is saved"
+2. Set a condition: WHEN "the record is saved"

-Set a condition: and 'all' of the following conditions are true: 'Status' 'has been changed'
+4. Set a condition: and 'all' of the following conditions are true: 'Status' 'has been changed'

-Set an Action: Change
+5. Set an Action: Change

-Select the field to change: [Status Change Log]
+6. Select the field to change: [Status Change Log]

-Select the value to change it to: The value in the field...
+7. Select the value to change it to: The value in the field...
 [Status]

-Uncheck the option: "change" actions only fire when conditions become true
+8. Uncheck the option: "change" actions only fire when conditions become true

 Now, when you change the [Status] in a record, the [Status Change Log] will record the status change and capture who made the change and the time/date of the change.
 You can use either field when building reports.